blackbaud/npi-datamart-ux/js/src/datamartreport/docs/datamartreport.md

     - `bb-data-mart-responsive-dashboard-sm` - The dashboard id of the dashboard to display on small devices (portait tablets).
     - `bb-data-mart-responsive-dashboard-lg` - The dashboard id of the dashboard to display on medium (landscape tablets) and large devices (desktop).
 There is no distinction between medium and large devices because the maximum size of a dashboard already fits on the medium device width.
     - `bb-data-mart-responsive-dashboard-drill-handler` - ( _Optional_ ) Overrides the `bbDataMartReportConfiguration.processFilters` function for a specific directive.

+---
+<a id="npi-datamart.module:report~bbDataMartDesigner"></a>
+## bbDataMartDesigner
+The DataMart Designer directive

+---
+<a id="npi-datamart.module:report~bbDataMartDesigner"></a>
+## bbDataMartDesigner
+Directive for displaying the analytical designer on a page.
+When loaded, the directive will authenticate with the Data Mart API (if not already authenticated) and ensure authentication is maintained until the directive is destroyed.
+It will show the analytical designer
+        as an embedded iFrame on the page.

+- `bb-data-mart-designer`
+    - `height` - ( _Optional_ ) Sets the height attribute of the iFrame.
+    - `width` - ( _Optional_ ) Sets the width attribute of the iFrame.